Stochastic Maximum Principle for a PDEs with noise and control on the boundary: Introduction

 A key point consists in proving that the solution to the adjoint equation is more regular and takes values in the domain of $[(\lambda -A)D]^*$ so that we can formulate the maximum principle.

-Moreover we have to assume more regularity on the coefficients when we use the spike variation method, since it is seen that the rate of convergence of the first order approximations is $\e^{\alpha}$ with $ \frac{1}{2} <\alpha <1$.
+Since we do not assume in general the convexity of the control space we have to assume more regularity on the coefficients indeed the rate of convergence of the first order approximations is $\e^{\alpha}$ with $ \frac{1}{2} <\alpha <1$.
 The lower bound $ \frac{1}{2}$ is imposed by the presence of a noisy boundary term, in this case we prove a maximum principle condition without introducing the second order approximation of the state unknown and the additional adjoint equation.

-When the control space is a convex set, clearly this problem does not occour since the first order approximation is of order $\e$.
+When the control space is a convex set, clearly this problem does not occur since the first order approximation is of order $\e$.

 The rest of the paper is organized as follows: in section 2 we provide notation and we state the problem in his abstract formulation specifying the hypotheses, in section 3 we study the adjoint equation that turns out to be a backward stochastic equation in the infinite dimensional space $H$, in section 4 we prove the maximum principle, while in the last section we provide two examples of application of our result.
-Notice that, exploiting the recent results of \cite{FabGol}, we can deal with an heat equation with noisy boundary conditions of Dirichlet type.
+Notice that, exploiting the recent results of \cite{FabGol}, we can deal with a heat equation with noisy boundary conditions of Dirichlet type.
 The drawback is that we have to work in an $L^2$ space with weight and so we have to restrict the class of the cost functionals we can treat.